geops/psqlchunks/README.md

       -a           abort execution after first failed chunk. (default: continue) -l           number of lines to output before and after failing lines of SQL. (default: 2)
+      -E           set the client_encoding of the database connection.
+This setting is usefull when the encoding of sql file differs from the default client_encoding of the database server.

     Connection parameters:
       -d [database name]
       -U [user]